Rocky04/Wooting-ProfileChanger/README.md

-# WootingOne-ProfileChanger
+# Wooting-ProfileChanger
 Changes the active profile to the given id.

 ## Getting Started

-This project will allow you to build an modify your own Profile Changer for the Wooting One.
+This project will allow you to build an modify your own Profile Changer for the Wooting keyboards.
 It uses the source code from the project [wooting-rgb-sdk](https://github.com/WootingKb/wooting-rgb-sdk).
-If you are interested in more downloads and guides for the Wooting One check out their [developer portal](https://dev.wooting.nl).
+If you are interested in more downloads and guides for the Wootings check out their [developer portal](https://dev.wooting.nl).

 ### Prerequisites